Gum Tree Pies owners moved by local support amidst fight for survival

 “We know our customers are doing it tough too, everyone is effected by interest rate rises, electricity and now fuel but it’s just a matter of doing what you can to survive.”

-Ms Nedziak along with husband Sebastian, have been on the local business scene since 2007 when they opened a café.
+Ms Nedziak and husband Sebastian have been on the local business scene since 2007 when they opened a café.

 The bakery would open stores in Bright and then Wodonga from there.